DiegoMax/RosCOMM/readme.md

 ## License

-This project is licensed under the GNU version 2 License - see the [license.md](license.md) file for details
+This project is licensed under the GPL version 2 License - see the [license.md](license.md) file for details

 ## Acknowledgments